EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 2. **List the various types of GSM channels.**

+GSM channels are categorized into different types based on their function and direction.
+The GSM system utilizes a variety of multiplexing techniques to create a collection of these logical channels.
+These channels efficiently transmit user data while simultaneously controlling the network on each Absolute Radio Frequency Channel Number (ARFCN).

+The main types of GSM channels are broadly classified into **Control Channels (CCHs)** and **Traffic Channels (TCHs)**.

+Here's a breakdown of the various types of GSM channels:

+- **Control Channels (CCHs)**: These channels carry **signaling and synchronizing commands** between the base station (BS) and the mobile station (MS).
+There are three classes of control channels:

+    - **Broadcast Channels (BCH)**: These are **one-way channels** broadcast from the Base Transceiver Station (BTS) to all Mobile Stations (MSs) in the coverage area.
+They operate on the forward link (downlink) of a specific ARFCN within each cell, transmitting data in the first time slot (TS 0).
+        - **Broadcast Control Channel (BCCH)**: Used by the BTS to broadcast **system parameters**, such as the cell's operating frequency, operator identifiers, cell ID, and available services, to all MSs.
+It also broadcasts a list of channels currently in use within the cell.
+        - **Frequency Correction Channel (FCCH)**: Repeats once every 51x8 burst periods and is used to identify a **beacon frequency**.
+It provides frequency synchronization for the MS.
+        - **Synchronisation Channel (SCH)**: Follows each FCCH slot and is used by the BTS to broadcast **frame synchronisation signals**.
+It provides frame number and Base Station Identity Code (BSIC) to the MS.
+    - **Common Control Channels (CCCH)**: These are also **one-way channels** used for **establishing links** between the MS and the BS, and for ongoing call management.
+They occupy TS 0 of every GSM frame not used by BCH or the idle frame.
+        - **Paging Channel (PCH)**: A forward link (downlink) channel used by the BTS to **page or notify a specific individual MS** for an incoming call.
+It can also provide cell broadcast ASCII text messages as part of the SMS feature.
+        - **Random Access Channel (RACH)**: A reverse link (uplink) channel used by the MS to **access the BTS** (requesting a dedicated channel for call establishment) or to acknowledge a page from the PCH.
+It uses a slotted-ALOHA protocol.
+        - **Access Grant Channel (AGCH)**: Used by the base station to provide forward link communication to the mobile for **acknowledgement after a successful RACH attempt**.
+It instructs the mobile to operate in a particular physical channel.
+    - **Dedicated Control Channels (DCCH)**: These are **two-way channels** that support signaling and control for individual mobile subscribers.
+They are used along with voice channels for control information transmission during active calls.
+        - **Standalone Dedicated Control Channel (SDCCH)**: A two-way channel allocated to each mobile terminal to transfer **network control and signaling information for call establishment and mobility management**.
+It operates at a very low rate and uses a TCH/8 channel.
+        - **Slow Associated Control Channel (SACCH)**: A slow-rate TCH used for **non-urgent signaling transport**, mainly hand-off decisions.
+It uses one-eighth rate and is always allocated with the Full-rate Traffic Channel (TCH/F).
+        - **Fast Associated Control Channel (FACCH)**: Indicates **cell establishment, authenticates subscribers, or commands a hand-off**.
+It does not have a dedicated time slot but replaces digitized speech information with control and supervision messages when urgent messages, such as hand-off instructions, are needed.
+- **Traffic Channels (TCHs)**: These are **two-way channels** that carry **digitally encoded user speech or user data** (facsimile, teletext data).
+They have identical functions and formats on both the forward and reverse links.
+One RF channel is shared by eight voice transmissions using TDMA.

+    - **Full-rate Traffic Channel (TCH/F)**: Transmits a **speech code of 13 kbps** or various data modes.
+    - **Half-rate Traffic Channel (TCH/H)**: Transmits a **speech code of 7 kbps** or other data modes.
+The half-rate speech channel can carry 11.4 kbps with GSM channel coding.
+    - **One-eighth rate (TCH/8)**: Used for low-rate signaling channels, common channels, and data channels.

+Additionally, the GSM Radio Subsystem utilizes FDMA and a combination of TDMA and FHMA (Frequency Hopped Multiple Access) schemes to provide multiple access to mobile users.
+The 25 MHz available spectrum for each direction (890-915 MHz for uplink and 935-960 MHz for downlink) is divided into 200 KHz wide channels called ARFCNs.
+Each channel is time-shared between up to eight subscribers using TDMA.

 ---

 3. **What is 3GPP and what role does it play in mobile communication standards?**